-The Law & Technology Series: Techniques in Electronic Case Management (TECM) Workshop exposes FDO and CJA panel attorneys to the legal, strategic and technological considerations involved with electronic and/or voluminous discovery.
+The Law & Technology Series: Techniques in Electronic Case Management (TECM) Workshop exposes CJA panel and federal public/community defender attorneys and professional staff to the legal, strategic and technological considerations involved with electronic and/or voluminous discovery.
 This two-and-a-half-day program uses a combination of plenary presentations and small group, hands-on instruction.
-Besides gaining an understanding of the legal, practical, and technological considerations in these types of federal criminal cases, participants will learn basic and advanced features of three litigation support software programs (Adobe Acrobat Pro, dtSearch, and CaseMap/TimeMap suite).
-Attendees will better understand how legal litigation support programs work, and how to coordinate thoughtful work-flow processes with co-counsel, staff and potential vendors.
-They will also improve their overall ability to master case information, in order to better prepare a defense.
+Besides gaining an understanding of the legal, practical, and technological considerations of these types of federal criminal cases, participants will learn basic and advanced features of three litigation support software programs (Adobe Acrobat Pro, dtSearch, and CaseMap/TimeMap suite), which are designed for handling small and medium-sized volumes of discovery.
+Attendees will better understand how legal litigation support programs work, and how to coordinate thoughtful workflow processes with co-counsel, staff and potential vendors.
+They will also improve their overall ability to master case information, in order to better prepare their defense.

-To best participate in this program, all participants are required to provide their own laptop computer.
+In order to participate in this program, participants are required to provide their own laptop computer.
 Interested participants are required to complete a short skill set survey before their registration request is completed.
 NOTE: The litigation support software programs used in this workshop are designed to work on Windows operating systems (as opposed to Mac).
 If accepted, you must bring a laptop running Windows, or a Mac laptop running a virtualized copy of Windows.